jaytula/testing-react-course/sundaes-on-demand/NOTES.md

   - https://testing-library.com/docs/react-testing-library/cheatsheet
 - This is not TDD since code is already written
   - didn't want to add this to final exam, so much going on already!

+## Lesson 77.
+Conditional Topping Section on Summary Page

+- Don't display toppings heading on summary page if no toppings are ordered
+- Similar to "final example happy path" test
+  - new test, since outcome is different

+### Standard Questions

+1. What to render?  happy path usually means App
+2. Pass props?
+No App has no props
+3. Wrap render?
+No App already wraps within component
+4. Which file for tests? `orderPhase.test.jsx` works; moving from one phase to another
+5. What to tests?
+  - Toppings header is not there
+  - Anything else?
+No hard-and-fast right answers here!
+6. How to test?
+Which query to assert something's **not** on the page!
+7. Do we need to async / await?
+Is there anything async going on?